I Kissed a Girl (TV series)

 I Kissed a Girl is a British dating game show on BBC Three and BBC iPlayer, which began on 5 May 2024 and is the first British dating show to feature exclusively lesbian and bisexual women.
-It is a spin-off of the dating show, I Kissed a Boy and is hosted by Dannii Minogue and narrated by Charley Marlowe.
+A spin-off of I Kissed a Boy, it is hosted by Dannii Minogue and narrated by Charley Marlowe.
+Following a successful first series, it was announced that I Kissed a Girl would air for a second and final series, before being cancelled by the BBC.

 Production

 I Kissed a Girl was announced on 4 June 2023, prior to the airing of the final episode of I Kissed a Boy.
-Dannii Minogue was confirmed as the host.
+Dannii Minogue was confirmed as the host, with Charley Marlowe narrating.
+Following what was considered to be a successful first series that aired in 2024, it was confirmed that the BBC had renewed I Kissed a Girl for a second and final series.
+They cited budget cuts as a reason for the cancellation.
+The second series aired from June 2026.

 Format

 The series follows ten single sapphic women who are matched up and meet for the first time "...with a kiss.
 No small talk.
 No swiping on the apps.
 Just one kiss that could be the start of many".
 Like I Kissed a Boy, the show is set in an Italian country house called the "Masseria".
 Prior to the show the contestants are matched, based on what they're looking for in a partner.
 After meeting their match for the first time with a kiss, the women are encouraged to get to know their new partners and try out their relationship.